rdabra/pmatCapstone/README.md

 * Test library: [gtest](https://github.com/google/googletest/archive/refs/tags/v1.13.0.zip) 1.13.0 (downloaded automatically by cmake)
 * Package manager: [msys2](https://www.msys2.org/)

-The source code also compiled successfully in Linux and Windows environments by using cmake, make and gcc 13.2.0 as described in the next section.
+The source code also compiled successfully in Linux and Windows environments by using cmake, make and gcc as described in the next section.
+For old versions of gcc (around 5.4), "-Wno-attributes" should be used.

 ## Dependencies for Running Locally